shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 <br/>
 [These are the slides I use in this talk](https://docs.google.com/presentation/d/1w2unrVI_uW_LOloJUhFpOlyxzC8nCfpicuaEPK3da6E/edit?usp=sharing).

-Also see the [FAQs](#faq) where I've responded to, and provide feedback on common queries which aspiring researchers typically send out to faculty.
+Also see the [FAQs](#faq) where I've responded to common queries which aspiring researchers typically send out to faculty.
 See also Prof. Shriram's talk listed in the [Resources section](#resources) which gives you a perspective on how faculty evaluate Ph.D. candidates and applications.

 Feel free to reach out to me if you have specific questions.